Thai beef noodles. Takeout flavour with ingredients you can get at the grocery store. No specialty market required and easy to make as well.

 - Combine the marinade ingredients.
 Add the beef and set aside while you prep the other ingredients.

 - Mix together the sauce ingredients and stir well.

-- Heat a wok over medium heat.
+- Heat a wok over high heat.
 Add 1 Tbsp oil.

 - When the oil is shimmering, add the beef and marinade and cook until the beef loses its red colour, abut 2 minutes.
 If the beef throws some liquid spoon it out.
 Add a bit more oil.
 Turn up the heat.
 Brown your beef.
 Grey is bad.
 Brown is good.
 Go a little longer if you have to.
 You really want some brown.

 - Remove beef and wipe out the wok with paper towel.
-Return the wok to medium heat.
+Return the wok to high heat.

 - Add 2 Tbsp oil.
 When the oil is shimmering, add the green onion, garlic and red chili and cook about 15-30 seconds.
 You are going to get some of the smoky flavour from the onions so don't lay off the heat.

 - Return the beef to the wok along with the bean sprouts.
 Stir briefly and add the sauce.
+Add half the peanuts.
 Stir to combine and cook, stirring constantly, for one minute.

 - Add cilantro and stir.

 - Serve topped with peanuts and additional cilantro.